claudiohermida/Smart-Contracts-Cardano/SMC-Part-II.md

 illustrate these notions with our guiding example of a Solidity smart contract implementing a *Vesting* escrow.

-The third part <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md> of this series addresses the relation of smart contract methods and their off-chain counterpart via transaction schemas, and rounds up our treatment of smart contracts, including their deployment.
+The third part <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md>Part III</a> of this series addresses the relation of smart contract methods and their off-chain counterpart via transaction schemas, and rounds up our treatment of smart contracts, including their deployment.